myriadrf/LimeSuiteNG/docs/gettingStarted/windows/package.rst

 Install from packages
 =====================

-Lime Suite NG library can also be installed as a conda package using the following commands.
+LimeSuiteNG library can also be installed as a conda package using the following commands.

 .. code-block:: bash